gbirke/factory-book/chapters/front_controller_improved.rst

 .. index:: delayed instantiation

-The first flaw is that the mapping instantiates all use cases and their dependencies for every request!
+The first flaw is that the mapping instantiates all use cases and their dependencies for every request.
 That wastes memory and processing time, because each use case class gets a new instance of its dependencies.
 Let this example be a warning to you - be aware of this anti-pattern and when using a factory, look out if you’re instantiating classes you don't